 OneVPN's shopping cart works well, and the company took our money within seconds.
 Unfortunately, everything else was a disaster.
 The company couldn't deliver the service, said nothing for 48+ hours until we'd complained three times, before finally providing a partially functioning service which didn't begin to live up to the website promises.
-Avoid - just go for ExpressVPN instead.
+Avoid, at all costs.

 - We've also highlighted the best VPN